NazarM11/TerestPin/README.md

-Here is your updated README with the requested sections integrated.
-They have been tailored to match the technical, professional tone of your existing documentation while keeping the layout clean and readable.
 TerestPin Backend 📍

 TerestPin is a high-performance, modular RESTful API built with Go, designed for an image-sharing platform.
 The project demonstrates professional backend engineering practices, including Clean Architecture, Dependency Injection, and type-safe database interactions.